AidanHibbard/olallie/README.md

 ## Opinions

-- Actions always use `state` as the first param.
+- Actions always use `state` as the first parameter.
-- Actions always mutate, or use the state.

 ## Getting Started
 ### Installation